 iMRI technology is not just used for children with brain tumours but also with other life threatening or life limiting conditions such as trauma, hydrocephalus and epilepsy.
 Important research will also help unlock how iMRI technology can be used to diagnose and monitor mental health issues, ranging from depression to PTSD, therefore benefitting a greater reach of patients.

-“Being told your child has a brain tumour must be one the on the hardest thing a parent has to hear.
+“Being told your child has a brain tumour must be one of the hardest things a parent has to hear.
 As part of my job I’m involved in these conversations on a regular basis and it doesn’t get any easier. iMRI has led to improvements in surgical outcomes and may also reduce the need for further surgeries.
 This is a positive step forward and may help reduce anxiety to parents who have been devastated by the news about their child.

 As a children’s neurosurgical nurse I’m there to support the parents as well as care for the child and value greatly any new developments that can improve their journey, overall experience and final outcome.”